What To Wear To Yoga Class, a Beginner's Guide

 I always take a soft-touch wrap to cosy up in final relaxation.
 Oh, and a big pair of woolly socks.

 What to wear to yoga if you’re curvy?

-Yoguh also do some cool bra tops, and long-sleeved tops, if want to cover your arms.
+Chaykra also do some cool bra tops, and we have some lovely long-sleeved tops, if want to cover your arms.
 If you want to keep it simple, I recommend going for a statement yoga t-shirt in a slightly looser style, which will still let you move and bend freely.
 It’ll do double down duty in your everyday wardrobe too.

 What to wear to hot yoga class?